 For decades, the modelling industry has been dominated by girls who look like they’ve just spent a month in East Africa.
 Bronzed and bony, these were the inspiration for an entire generation of girls to starve themselves.
 But somewhere along the way, this sentiment began to change.
 Dove began hiring real women as models (including one lucky grandmother whose nude was proudly displayed in Times Square).
 The Tyra Banks Show turned a plus size model into a household name.
 And then there’s that episode of The Biggest Loser when one team lost just under 100 pounds and hostess Alison congratulated them, saying “you’ve just lost Nicole Ritchie”.

 These days, plus size models are taking centre stage around the world.
 Wile some have already become big names, others are pushing their way into lockers and teenage bedrooms everywhere.
-Here are the top 10 plus size models to hit the media over the years.
+Here are the top 10 plus.

 10. Fluvia Lacerda

 Brazil is well-known for its women, and Fluvia is a clear reminder of why, despite the fact that her homeland is not known for having plus size models.
 She’s appeared in everything from Playboy Brazil to Glamour, and represented numerous brands, such as K-Mart, Torrid, Takko Fashions, Catherines, Igigi, Eliza Parker, and Fashion Bug.

 9. Robyn Lawley